Guide to tag-a-longs

 Most trailer cycles have one wheel.
-Some have two and look like the back end of a tricycle, while towbars have none.
+Some have two and look like the back end of a tricycle.
+Meanwhile, towbars have none.

-Josie Dew, Cycling UK Vice President (pictured below) using a FollowMe Tandem with her daughter Molly.
-She said on her website: "When Molly wants to cycle her bike under her own steam she can, but when she tires or the road gets busy I can hook her up to the Followme (which sits on the back of my bike) and she follows me, in fine and frolicking tandem fashion."
+Josie Dew, Cycling UK’s vice president, uses a FollowMe Tandem when cycling with her daughter Molly.
+She said on her website: “When Molly wants to cycle her bike under her own steam she can, but when she tires or the road gets busy, I can hook her up to the FollowMe (which sits on the back of my bike) and she follows me, in fine and frolicking tandem fashion.”

 Single wheel tag-a-longs